dpvtank/Balzac/_posts/2020-06-29-reimagining-linkedin.md

 This system rewards the engaged, not the ATS optimized individuals.
 This is what networking was meant to be!
 This is a better proxy of networking than ever before.

-Let individuals recommend contributors, and commenters recommend one another for recruiting directly on the platform.
-Let a person just be able to make a post on the “stream” and have the recommendations and applications come in.
+Let individuals recommend contributors, and commenters recommend one another for recruiting right on the platform.
+Let a person be able to make a post on the “stream” and have the recommendations and applications come in.

 Expanding on the idea of networks and connections, LinkedIn would offer the ability to separate your personal connections with your professional connections.
 This goes back to the idea of “streams” above.
 You don’t want to or need to read about your lawyer friend’s paper on some obscure topic you don’t understand.
 You should be able to read from the “personal” stream if you want to, but this shouldn’t be front and center.

 You should still be able to connect with your friends and colleagues, but determine which “stream” they fall belong in.
 And then the content you receive should be based on your “stream” with the ability to switch between streams if you like.

-I believe this will significantly elevate LinkedIn into a learning first platform while maintaining the significant power of networks that it already allows you to have.
+This will elevate LinkedIn into a learning first platform while maintaining the significant power of networks that it already allows you to have.

 ## Revenue Streams

 LinkedIn can monetize these distinct streams with sponsored posts.
 But because it is not being micro-targeted into streams, it can actually be a lot more effective.

 LinkedIn can also provide a similar experience like right now with its Pro account.
-I believe Lynda and the existing Pro account features are excellent in their own right.
+Lynda and the existing Pro account features are excellent in their own right.

 Finally, LinkedIn still has the potential to help recruiters find great candidates.
-But it needs to expand the scope of recruiting from just ATS optimized profiles to deeply engaged candidates in topics/streams.
+But it needs to expand the scope of recruiting from just ATS optimized profiles to engaged candidates in topics/streams.
 This is about capturing the interest, knowledge, leadership, and engagement of the user even if they do not have strict professional experience in the space.

-I believe this also gives companies a direct path to the right candidates.
+This also gives companies a direct path to the right candidates.
 Companies can create contests, recruitment challenges, gigs, and other incentives to hire and find great people.

 # Conclusion